-Electronically, the HT Request is forwarded to software of Dr. John, another cardiac surgeon belong to another department or hospital.
+Dr. Smith decides another cardiac surgeon to address the management of Heart Team, Dr. John, and he inserts this decision in his software.
+Electronically, the availability of HT Request is notified to software of Dr. John, another cardiac surgeon who belongs to another department or hospital.